sigmf/SigMF/sigmf-spec.md

 ### SigMF File Types

 There are two fundamental filetypes defined by this specification: files with metadata, and the files that contain the Datasets described by the metadata.
 There are two types of files containing metadata, a SigMF `Metadata` file, and a SigMF `Collection` file.
 There are also two types of Datasets, a SigMF `Dataset` file, and a `Non-Conforming Dataset` file, abbreviated as `NCD`.
+NCDs are a mechanism to support using valid SigMF metadata to describe data that is not valid SigMF and formatted according to SigMF Dataset requirements.

 The primary unit of SigMF is a SigMF `Recording`, which comprises a Metadata file and the Dataset file it describes.
 Collections are an optional feature that are